 United to futureproof women garment workers in Bangladesh

-Through the initiative “Oporajita” multiple partners are joining hands to equip women garment workers for a future defined by automation and digitalization.
+Through the initiative “Oporajita” multiple partners are joining hands for a just transition, to equip women garment workers for a future defined by automation and digitalization.
 By working collectively, we can holistically address challenges to women’s future employment opportunities – and achieve transformative change for the industry and the people working within it.

 The Ready-Made-Garments (RMG) industry employs approximately 4.1 million people in Bangladesh, with women holding a sizable 56 percent of the jobs.
 But this is a declining trend from the 1990s, when women made up almost 90 percent of the RMG workforce.